hughsie/uefi-sbom-best-practices/index.rst

 It has traditionally been difficult to build firmware or platform SBoMs for systems using Tianocore/EDK2, or other implementation of the UEFI Specification, due to the involvement of three separate entities: the *Firmware Vendor* that produces the bulk of the source code, the ODM (Original Design Manufacturer) that compiles it with other additional code and adds additional binaries, and the OEM (Original Equipment Manufacturer) that may add their own extensions and then distributes the firmware.
 Most consumer devices using UEFI firmware also have many other firmware blobs of firmware supplied for factory burn-in, e.g. fingerprint reader, SD card reader, touchpad, PCI retimer, Synaptics MST, Intel Thunderbolt, and many more – and these might not have any communication channel to the system firmware at all.

-End-users do not buy “UEFI Firmware” and any deliverable built for UEFI firmware will normally be included in a larger OEM per-device *platform* SBoM.
+End-users do not buy “UEFI Firmware” and any deliverable built for UEFI firmware will normally be included in a larger OEM per-device *platform SBoM*.
 At the same time, we also need to provide access to the runtime “current firmware SBoM” so that we can use newer technologies such as `VEX <https://www.cisa.gov/sites/default/files/publications/VEX_Use_Cases_Document_508c.pdf>`_ to automatically identify systems that require security fixes.

-This document explains why SBoM metadata for all constituent *components* should be embedded in all *firmwares*, what should be included in it, **and** how it should be used as part of a larger platform SBoM that is useful to end-users.
+This document explains why SBoM metadata for all constituent *components* should be embedded in all *firmwares*, what should be included in it, **and** how it should be used as part of a larger *platform SBoM* that is useful to end-users.

 Embedding the SBoM
 ******************